ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/misc/contributing.md

 If you have downloaded SilverStripe or a module, chances are that you already have the documentation files - they are kept alongside the source code.

+The [doc.silverstripe.org](http://doc.silverstripe.org) website itself is powered by a SilverStripe project that uses the ["sapphiredocs" module](http://open.silverstripe.org/browser/modules/sapphiredocs/trunk) to convert Markdown formatted files into searchable HTML pages with index lists.

 ### Repositories

 *  End-user: [userhelp.silverstripe.org](http://userhelp.silverstripe.org)